twm/nvm-github-actions-example/README.rst

         nvm install
       shell: "bash -eo pipefail --login {0}"

-Both of these are a bit of a mouthful to repeat on each step, though.
+This is a bit of a mouthful to repeat on each step, but that's what it takes.

-..
-TODO Explain the anchor trick

 Enabling Caching
 ================